Mole Sauce

 Common measurement equivalents in grams

-Chocolate, specifically Mexican cacao, is used to provide depth, color, and a slight bitterness that balances the heat of the dried chilies.
-It does not make the sauce taste like a dessert; instead, it adds a rich, velvety complexity to the savory dish.
+Chocolate (specifically Mexican chocolate or cacao) is used to provide depth, color, and a subtle bitterness that balances the heat of the chilies; it is not meant to make the sauce sweet.

 Explore more ingredients in the sauce category with complete nutrition information.